-You may remember that the other day I went to the consignment store to pick up bags of clothes I had donated.
+You may remember that the other day I went to the consignment store to pick up bags of clothes I had tried to sell before they went out of business.
+I wasn’t too sure where they end up so I picked them up so I could donate them myself of sell them elsewhere.
 Well, I’m a big believer that everything happens for a reason.
 I had to pick those clothes up for a reason.
 While I fully intended to sell those somewhere else, I saw a Facebook post in my newsfeed from a woman who lives in the next town over.

 She was asking for help.
 Last week, her home burned down and her husband, pets, and belongings were still inside.
 There’s so much loss in the world, and it broke my heart.
 While I can’t even wrap my head around how horrific it would be for one day to come home to your life completely taken away, I noticed she had included a specific request for maternity clothes.
 This poor woman is dealing with this unthinkable tragedy – pregnant.

 Think, Pray, Donate

 We hear about tragedies every day lately.
 Some weeks it seems like there isn’t just one, but one dozen completely shocking events in the news.
 I don’t stop the way I should to truly process them anymore.
 I’m essentially desensitized.

 In some ways, it would be paralyzing to really listen and feel the pain of people around us who are victims of tragedy, abuse, bullying, and other horrors that we hear about every day on social media and in the news.
 Occasionally, there isn’t much you can do and in that case thoughts and prayers make sense.
 When you have the power to do more though – you MUST do more.
 So many people offer their best wishes, or condolences, when they have real power to roll up their sleeves and get some damn work done.
 In this unique situation, I was that person – and I rolled up my sleeves.